About Ohio Forgery Charges and Forged Identification Cards

 Forgery Defense Lawyer in Columbus

 The legal team at the firm has represented clients charged with forgery cases.
-It is crucial in criminal defense cases that the legal team from The Koffel Law Firm gets onto the case as quickly as possible after the arrest, or if you are under investigation for in a serious forgery case, prior to the arrest.
+It is crucial in criminal defense cases that the legal team from Koffel Brininger Nesbitt gets onto the case as quickly as possible after the arrest, or if you are under investigation for in a serious forgery case, prior to the arrest.
 A strong defense case starts early.
 The criminal system moves very fast and if you fail to get a defense lawyer to represent you quickly, you could suffer unnecessary consequences.